Bhavana

 Certified Transformation Recovery and Integration Coach

-He is certified in Being True to You, a transformational coaching model that emphasizes trauma-informed care, values-based living, and integration across emotional, spiritual, and behavioral layers.
-This certification sharpened Steve’s ability to support clients in making lasting changes that align with their values and lived experience.
+He is certified in Being True to You, a values-based coaching model that emphasizes trauma-informed awareness, integration, and alignment between insight and behavior.
+This training supports Steve’s focus on helping clients make changes that are realistic, sustainable, and grounded in lived experience.

-Steve is also connected with F.I.V.E.
-(Facilitators of Integrity, Vision, and Ethics), an ethical framework that supports safe, responsible facilitation work.
-His ongoing study and engagement with this community strengthen his commitment to consent-based practice and ethical care.
+Steve is also engaged with F.I.V.E.
+(Facilitators of Integrity, Vision, and Ethics), an ethical framework that emphasizes consent, safety, and responsibility in peak experience coaching contexts.
+His ongoing study reinforces his commitment to clear boundaries and ethical practice.